kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

         claimName: myclaim
 ```

-It is easy to see that it is exactly the same as [VirtualMachine],
+It is easy to see that it is exactly the same as [VirtualMachineInstance],
 but it does not have a `kind` and `apiVersion`.
 These are implicitely added.

 Thus for the complete list of supported fields in the spec.template please refer
-to the [VirtualMachine] documentation.
+to the [VirtualMachineInstance] documentation.

 ## OfflineVirtualMachine behaviour

-The OfflineVirtualMachine has to be in sync with its VirtualMachine.
+The OfflineVirtualMachine has to be in sync with its VirtualMachineInstance.
 This means
 that the OfflineVirtualMachine controller has to observe both, the OfflineVirtualMachine
-and created VirtualMachine.
+and created VirtualMachineInstance.
 When the [link](#ownerreference) is established the config changes
-are translated to the VirtualMachine, and coresponding status changes are
+are translated to the VirtualMachineInstance, and coresponding status changes are
 translated back to OfflineVirtualMachine.

 TBD this needs to be more specific